History of Tirumala Venkateswara Temple: Modern history

-11th and 12th centuries
+11th to 16th century

 Ramanujacharya visited Tirupati thrice.
 On the first occasion, he spent a year with his uncle, Tirumalai Nambi, learning the esoteric meaning of Ramayana.
 His second visit was for settling a dispute that arose between the Saivites and Vaishnavites regarding the nature of the image set up in the Tirumala temple.
 During the last visit, which was at an advanced old age of 102 years, the acharya installed the image of Govindaraja and laid the foundations of the present town of Tirupati.
 Ramanuja streamlined the rituals at Tirumala temple according to Vaikanasa Agama tradition and introduced the recitation of Naalayira Divya Prabandham.
 He also set up Tirupati Jeeyar Mutt in 1119AD in consultation with Tirumalai Ananthalwan to institutionalize service to the Lord and supervise the temple rituals.
 The Jeeyars to this day ensure that the rituals ordained by Ramanuja are observed.

-15th century

 In 1417 AD, Madhavadasa, a resident of Chandragiri, constructed Tirumamani Mandapam which is present in front of Bangaru Vakili of the Garbhagriha.

-16th century

 In 1535 AD, Pedda Tirumalacharya renovated Temple Tank and Adivaraha shrine.